A Marketer’s Guide to Strategic Keyword Research

 The first stage of keyword research involves defining the specific niche within which your content sits.
 To do this, start by studying your existing customer base.
-Ask yourself who your target audience is and why they’re interested in your content.
+Ask yourself who is your target audience and why they’re interested in your content.

 If you have a mailing list, use this opportunity to do some consumer research.
 Even if you have limited direct lines of communication with your customers, there’s still plenty of data you can tap into at this stage of research.
 This includes information concerning online shopping cart patterns, website cookie data, and any other browser data you may collect.

 2. Set goals

 Once you have a good idea of who your target audience is and the niche within which your brand sits, the next step is to ask yourself why you’re doing keyword research.

 While all keyword research has the same basic objective, to identify the keywords that your target audience is searching for, there are several other things you should consider beyond this very basic goal.

 For example, if you know your target audience has a preference for mobile search, your goal might be to identify keywords that frequently occur in mobile searches.

 Your specific business model will also affect how you define your goals.
 For example, there are specialist techniques for SEO for affiliate marketing.
 Likewise, business-to-business inbound marketing has its own set of SEO best practices.